When reporting a repair to your kitchen, the following two factors will be taken into consideration:

 You can choose the units, worktops, wall and floor tiles, wallpaper and paint colours from a selection.

 If we use your materials, you will be responsible for maintaining them.

 After the work is complete

 Soon after the work has finished, the surveyor will call again to check the work for us.
 They will make a note of anything that doesn’t meet the standard we expect for our tenants, and will pass this on to the contractors to put right.
-12 months after your kitchen was installed, you will be sent a letter to arrange for the kitchen to be checked.
-This is your last chance to report any problems or defects to the contractors.
+If there are any further issues please report it to the Trust who will prioritise accordingly.

 Who can I talk to if I have any questions?